tekknolagi/isdt/index.md

    unless you know what you're doing)
 5. Imperative logic using macros and shell control flow; why it should be avoided if possible
+6. Limitations of Make (max one output per rule, not sandboxed, always uses mtime).

 ### Week 8, Lecture 2: Large projects using Make (Build 4)